Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

 .# Abstract

   This document describes the privacy issues associated with the use of the DNS by Internet users.
 It is intended to be an analysis of the present situation and does not prescribe solutions.
+This document obsoletes RFC 7626.

 {mainmatter}